thisisdavidbell/node-docker-kubernetes/README.md

 * Using Minikube to run a pod containing a single docker container in Kubernetes
 * Creating and running a pod with 2 containers in
 * Proving communication between the two containers

-ToDo:
-* Creating a health check for each container/pod
-* Demonstrating the auto-recover of containers/pods
+* Demonstrating the built in pod healthcheck

 ## Environment